zenml-io/blog.zenml.io/_posts/2023-02-23-zennews-summarization.md

 2. **_ZenML is an extensible framework._** We realize that ML projects often require custom-tailored solutions that deviate from off-the-shelf offerings.
 This is why we employed base abstractions that empower users to craft their solutions without needlessly reinventing the wheel.
-Take, for instance, [the custom materializer](https://github.com/zenml-io/zenml-projects/blob/main/zen-news-summarization/src/zennews/materializers/article_materializer.py) and [the custom stack component](https://github.com/zenml-io/zenml-projects/blob/main/zen-news-summarization/src/zennews/alerter/discord_alerter.py) showcased in this project to see how effortlessly one can implement custom
+Take a look, for instance, at [the custom materializer](https://github.com/zenml-io/zenml-projects/blob/main/zen-news-summarization/src/zennews/materializers/article_materializer.py) and [the custom stack component](https://github.com/zenml-io/zenml-projects/blob/main/zen-news-summarization/src/zennews/alerter/discord_alerter.py) showcased in this project to see how effortlessly one can implement custom